Author: NullbyteDate: 2025-07-12

 getting file \Upgrade_Notice.pdf of size 169963 as Upgrade_Notice.pdf (148.2 KiloBytes/sec) (average 148.2 KiloBytes/sec)

-[0x0539] >
+[0x0539] > Abrindo o

-podemos descobrir que alguma das vulnerabilidades
+PDF podemos descobrir que alguma das

-listadas está presente na rede.
-Nós temos uma
+vulnerabilidades listadas está presente na rede.
+Nós

-vulnerabilidade muito interessante, buscando na internet
+temos uma vulnerabilidade muito interessante; buscando

-achamos uma CVE
+na internet achamos uma CVE que nos

-algum acesso.
+permite ganhar algum acesso.

--> https://github.com/FOLKS-iwd/CVE-2025-24071-msfvenom
+CVE-2025-24071 -> https://github.com/FOLKS-iwd/CVE-2025-24071-msfvenom

 .7